Manoranjanhere/Danjo_LMS/README.md

 - **JWT Authentication:** Used for user authentication via JSON Web Tokens.
 - **API Design:** Created RESTful APIs using Django REST Framework to manage books, users, and reports.
 - **Docker Compose:** Used to set up multi-container applications, including the Django app and PostgreSQL database.
-- **Vercel Deployment:** Deployment using Docker on Vercel for scalable and easy deployment.
+- **Render Deployment:** Deployment using Docker on Render for scalable and easy deployment.

 ---